-Postdoctoral researcher in Molecular Systems Immunology and Computational Biomedicine Groups at Turku Centre for Biotechnology
+Postdoctoral researcher or project researcher to study immunoregulation in Molecular Systems Immunology Group at Turku Centre for Biotechnology

 - High level of motivation, self-initiative and independency